 Today almost every organization deals with a large number of third parties.
 Because some of the most prominent compliance risks are associated with third parties, it’s important that you perform at least some level of due diligence on all your vendors.

 A strong due diligence process should be a central component of your compliance risk management program.
 And given the sheer volume of third parties most companies now have, make your organization’s due diligence process as streamlined, integrated, and automated as possible.

 It’s also important to be aware of any changes to regulations that affect your business.
-During the risk assessment phase, make sure you understand all the requirements imposed by all applicable laws and regulations; then stay updated with the latest guidance and enforcement policies.
+During the risk assessment phase, make sure you understand all the requirements imposed by all applicable laws and regulations, then stay up-to-date with the latest guidance and enforcement policies.

-Risk assessments and internal audits can only go so far if you aren’t familiar with the rules your business needs to comply with, or you aren’t aware that those requirements have changed.
+Risk assessments and internal audits can only do so much if you aren’t familiar with the rules your business needs to comply with or you aren’t aware that those requirements have changed.

 Always remember that compliance programs are really about managing people.
 After all, security is a people problem, and humans tend to be the weakest link, especially in cybersecurity.